 Am I Required to Register as an Employer?

-If you operate a business and employ one or more employees, you must register as an employer with the Employment Development Department (EDD) when you pay wages in excess of $100 in a calendar quarter.
-If you are a household employer of one or more household workers, you must register with the EDD when you pay cash wages of $750 or more in a calendar quarter.
+If you operate a business and employ one or more employees, you must register as an employer with us when you pay more than $100 in wages in a calendar quarter.
+If you are a household employer of one or more household workers, you must register with us when you pay cash wages of $750 or more in a calendar quarter.

 Employers who operate a business can be a person or a legal entity and include:

 - Sole Proprietors

 - Public entities (including state and federal agencies)

 - Indian tribes

 Household Employers who hire household workers can be: